-of the basin is very unreliable with high Several excavation/earth dams are found in the basin which are primarily used for evaporation rates.
-Rainfall livestock water supply.
-Although the dams are expensive to build, the water is free ranges from less than 30 for people and livestock to use.
-The major disadvantages of earth dams are that it mm to a maximum of 550 can only recharge water in one place and it is not good for storing water because they loose most of the water through evaporation. mm per year across the basin.
+Several excavation/earth dams are found in the basin which collect seasonal surface water, and are primarily used for livestock water supply.
+Although the dams are expensive to build, the water is free for people and livestock to use.
+The major disadvantages of earth dams are that it can only recharge water in one place and it is not good low and unreliable with high for storing water because they loose most of evaporation rates.
+Rainfall the water through evaporation.
+The water in ranges from 700 mm to less earth dams is usually dirty and is not safe for people to drink, unless it is filtered and boiled.